How Much Does a Dispensary Website Cost in 2026?

 The Biggest Myth in Cannabis Tech

-The myth I'd most like to kill: the cheapest website saves money.
+The myth we'd most like to kill: the cheapest website saves money.

 It usually doesn't.
 And neither does the most expensive one.
 Price alone tells you almost nothing.

-I've watched dispensaries spend very little and pay for it later in lost orders, weak SEO, and wasted hours.
-I've watched others drop tens of thousands on a custom build that looked beautiful and produced nothing measurable.
+We've watched dispensaries spend very little and pay for it later in lost orders, weak SEO, and wasted hours.
+We've watched others drop tens of thousands on a custom build that looked beautiful and produced nothing measurable.

 The goal isn't cheap.
 The goal isn't expensive.
 The goal is ROI.
 Before you buy, ask yourself a handful of questions.
 Will this increase orders?
 Will it cut manual work?
 Will it improve the customer experience?
 Will it support future growth?
 Will it work with the systems I already use?
 Can I actually measure the results?